tencentyun/intlcloud-documents/product/安全/应用安全/产品简介/功能介绍_intl.md

 Mobile Security provides users with one-stop service covering features such as application reinforcement, security evaluation, channel monitoring, security SDK, compatibility test, and quality tracking.

 ## Application Reinforcement
-- DEX file reinforcement: It reinforces DEX files by adding a layer of asbtraction to prevent apps from being reverse engineered through debuggers.
+- DEX file reinforcement: It reinforces DEX files via digital encoding to prevent apps from being reverse engineered through debuggers.

-- Resource file protection: Apps cannot run normally if resource files are illegally tampered or deleted.
+- Resource file protection: Apps cannot run normally if resource files were illegally tampered or deleted.

-- Anti-repackage protection: Apps cannot run normally once any file in the apps is modified or replaced.
+- Anti-repackage protection: Apps cannot run normally once any file in the apps has been modified or replaced.

 - Anti-debugger protection: It prevents apps from being affected by various static and dynamic debugging tools.